untangle-tool/untangle/README.md

-# Title - TBD
+# Untangle

-The purpose of this tool is to find calls to function pointers inside the functions a library, and to find the values of global variables and parameters that are needed to get to the function pointer call.
+The purpose of this tool is to find calls to global function pointers happening in the code of a C library, then instrument and compile the library, and using symbolic execution, find the values for function parameters and global variables needed to reach the identified global function pointer calls starting froma given exported library function.

 ## Requirements